Hockey Injuries and Training Exercises to Prevent Them

 - Shoulder dislocation

-For athletes who have a hockey or other sports-related injury, experts at the UPMC Center for Sports Medicine can help.
+For athletes who have a hockey or other sports-related injury, experts at the UPMC Sports Medicine can help.

-Our orthopaedic surgeons and physical therapists will help to speed recovery and restore function.
+Our orthopaedic surgeons and physical therapists have the knowledge and experience in treating hockey injuries and will help to speed recovery and restore function.

 Preventing Hockey Injuries